how to remove laminate flooring without removing skirting boards

 • Goggles

-How to Remove Laminate Flooring Without Removing Skirting Boards – Step-by-Step Instructions
+Removing Laminate Flooring Without Removing Skirting

 There are several ways to lift laminate flooring without damaging the skirting boards.
 Some use power tools, while others require more elbow grease.